ShubhamMakkar/hotel-analytics-capstone/README.md

 ## 🖥️ Power BI Dashboard Snapshots

-Below are the key pages of Power BI report.
+Below are the snapshots of all Power BI reports, showcasing different insights across the hotel dataset.
-Each page focuses on a different business area of Amazon’s E-commerce operations.

 ---